 KMD XForm was complex and hard to maintain, and non-technical users struggled with the interface.

-I explored multiple concepts and built interactive prototypes, tested them with users, and collaborated on design and research artifacts — helping product management define a clear path for the next-generation platform.
+In collaboration with other designers, I explored multiple concepts and built interactive prototypes, tested them with users, and collaborated on design and research artifacts — helping product management define a clear path for the next-generation platform.

 KMD XForm Responsive Editor buried user-facing text in HTML, making editing difficult.